The Pardee School offers nine MA programs and two graduate certificates.

 Latin American Studies (LAS MA)

-The two-year LAS MA presents students with a broad, multidisciplinary and holistic approach to understanding the complexities of Latin America.
-Students master Latin American culture, political dynamics, economics, language, and current issues.
-They are prepared for careers working on Latin American issues in a variety of contexts, including the private sector, NGOs, government, and education.
+The one-year LAS MA presents students with a holistic approach to understanding the complexities of Latin America through an interdisciplinary course of study.
+This degree prepares students for careers working on Latin American issues in a variety of contexts, including the private sector, NGOs, government, and education.

 International Relations & Juris Doctor (IRJD)

 The 3.5 year IRJD program allows law school students to add international relations expertise to their core JD competency.

 Students complete the standard JD curriculum plus a set of courses in international law through BU’s School of Law, along with regional or thematic expertise gained through coursework in the Pardee School.
 The program is designed for students planning careers in national governments, international agencies, international negotiation, and human rights organizations.

 International Relations & Master of Business Administration (IR/MBA)